This article may contain compensated links. Please read the disclosure for more info.

 This is a fun and simple exercise in songwriting for beginners.
 In this lesson, you will learn how to make a song step by step using the format of another song as a template.
 You can also print a free PDF to help you learn.

 How to make a song as a beginner?

 Learn from the masters!
 You can take any song, analyze its form and structure, and then use it to learn how to compose your own music.
-We’ll use the Beatles song “Norwegian Wood” as a template for our exercise.
-It is a short and simple song, but still, such a classic that almost everyone knows it.
+We'll use The Beatles' "Norwegian Wood" as a template for our exercise.
+It is a short and simple song, but it is still a classic that almost everyone knows.

-Follow the steps below as you will learn first how the piece is made, and then how to make your own song similarly.
+Follow the steps below as you will learn how the piece is made and then how to make your own song similarly.

 The two phrases are repeated with different lyrics and combined in a pattern that made the song a great hit and a classic!
 Here is a link to the chords and lyrics, if you like.

-Your task is to make your own version of this piece by using the same form.
+Your task is to make your own version of this piece using the same form.

 You only need to compose two tiny melodic phrases, one for the verse and one for the chorus.